vpdb/server/README.md

 	./configure --prefix=$OPENSHIFT_DATA_DIR
 	make && make install

-In OpenShift's case, there's pre-build script which links the ``gm`` executable to Node.js' binary folder which is part of the app's ``$PATH`` variable.
+In OpenShift's case, there's a pre-build script which links the ``gm`` executable to Node.js' binary folder which is part of the app's ``$PATH`` variable.

 If you want to setup a production environment from scratch, see the [Installation Guide](INSTALL.md).